PseudoDevs/IamGhost/FATAL8.md

-Last updated: 2024-04-02 20:17:22
+Last updated: 2024-04-02 20:17:55
-Random Quote: Life is a travelling to the edge of knowledge, then a leap taken. - Laurence J. Peter
+Random Quote: The bird of paradise alights only upon the hand that does not grasp. - John Berry